Orchestrated objective reduction: Background

 In 1931, mathematician and logician Kurt Gödel proved that any effectively generated theory capable of proving basic arithmetic cannot be both consistent and complete.
 In other words, a mathematically sound theory lacks the means to prove itself.
-An analogous statement has been used to show that humans are subject to the same limits as machines.
-However, in his first book on consciousness, The Emperor's New Mind (1989), Roger Penrose argued that Gödel-unprovable results are provable by human mathematicians.
-He takes this disparity to mean that human mathematicians are not describable as formal proof systems, and are therefore running a non-computable algorithm.
+In his first book concerning consciousness, The Emperor's New Mind (1989), Roger Penrose argued that equivalent statements to "Gödel-type propositions" had recently been put forward.

-If correct, the Penrose–Lucas argument leaves the question of the physical basis of non-computable behaviour open.
+Partially in response to Gödel's argument, the Penrose–Lucas argument leaves the question of the physical basis of non-computable behavior open.
 Most physical laws are computable, and thus algorithmic.
 However, Penrose determined that wave function collapse was a prime candidate for a non-computable process.
 In quantum mechanics, particles are treated differently from the objects of classical mechanics.
 Particles are described by wave functions that evolve according to the Schrödinger equation.
 Non-stationary wave functions are linear combinations of the eigenstates of the system, a phenomenon described by the superposition principle.
-When a quantum system interacts with a classical system—i.e. when an observable is measured—the system appears to collapse to a random eigenstate of that observable from a classical vantage point.
+When a quantum system interacts with a classical system—i.e., when an observable is measured—the system appears to collapse to a random eigenstate of that observable from a classical vantage point.

 If collapse is truly random, then no process or algorithm can deterministically predict its outcome.
 This provided Penrose with a candidate for the physical basis of the non-computable process that he hypothesized to exist in the brain.
 However, he disliked the random nature of environmentally induced collapse, as randomness was not a promising basis for mathematical understanding.
 Penrose proposed that isolated systems may still undergo a new form of wave function collapse, which he called objective reduction (OR).

 Penrose sought to reconcile general relativity and quantum theory using his own ideas about the possible structure of spacetime.
-He suggested that at the Planck scale curved spacetime is not continuous, but discrete.
+He suggested that at the Planck scale, curved spacetime is not continuous, but discrete.
 He further postulated that each separated quantum superposition has its own piece of spacetime curvature, a blister in spacetime.
 Penrose suggests that gravity exerts a force on these spacetime blisters, which become unstable above the Planck scale of $10^{-35} \text{m}$ and collapse to just one of the possible states.
 The rough threshold for OR is given by Penrose's indeterminacy principle: